 2. Prioritize What You Hear – Not Everything Is Important

 A good rule of thumb: evaluate each item’s impact on functionality, user experience, and business value.
 Early in your app’s lifecycle, this can feel like guesswork.
-But over time, you’ll have plenty of data to quantify that impact based on retention, usage, and revenue metrics.
+But over time, you’ll record plenty of data to quantify that impact based on retention, usage, and revenue metrics.

-3. Quantify the Value of Each Changes
+3. Determine the Value of Each Change

 - Will this change improve the lifetime value (LTV) of our users?